GUIDE Program

 ABOUT THE GUIDE PROGRAM

-The Center for Medicare and Medicaid Services (CMS) introduced the Guiding an Improved Dementia Experience (GUIDE) Model, which is a voluntary nationwide Medicare model test that aims to support people with dementia and their unpaid caregivers.
-The model began on July 1, 2024, and will run for eight years.
+In July of 2024, the Center for Medicare and Medicaid Services (CMS) introduced the Guiding an Improved Dementia Experience (GUIDE) Model.
+This is a new model of care that aims to support people with dementia and their unpaid caregivers.
+The model will run for eight years.

-The Center for Elder Care is the only facility in Alabama that has been approved to provide comprehensive dementia care through the GUIDE model.
-This model provides Medicare coverage for comprehensive, coordinated dementia care.
-It aims to improve the quality of life for people with dementia, reduce strain on their unpaid caregivers, and enable people with dementia to remain in their homes and communities.
-It will achieve these goals through Medicare payments for a comprehensive care coordination and care management package, caregiver education and support, and respite services.
+The Center for Elder Care is the only primary care clinic in Alabama that has been approved to be a GUIDE participant.
+This model provides Medicare coverage for comprehensive, coordinated dementia care with the goal of improving the quality of life for people with dementia, reduce strain on their unpaid caregivers, and enable people with dementia to remain in their homes and communities.
+It will achieve these goals through Medicare payments for a comprehensive care coordination, caregiver education and support, and respite services.

-Persons living with dementia (PLWD) enrolled in the GUIDE model who have moderate or severe dementia will also have an in-home visit.
-They may be eligible for limited in-home or adult day care respite service benefits.
+Persons living with dementia (PLWD) enrolled in the GUIDE model will be assigned a Care Navigator and will also have an in-home visit.
+Those with moderate or severe dementia may be eligible for in-home or adult day care respite service benefits.

 WHO IS ELIGIBLE FOR GUIDE?

-To be eligible for the CMS GUIDE Model, the patient must meeting the following:
+To be eligible for the CMS GUIDE Model, the patient must meet the following criteria:

 - Is not enrolled in Medicare hospice benefit